redhat-apac-stp/rosa-with-velero-restic/README.md

 You can obtain the identity of your OIDC provider using the rosa describe cluster command.

-Prepare a Helm values.yaml file with the following contents:
+Prepare a Helm values.yaml file with the following contents.
+Note that if you plan to use dynamically created persistent volumes backed by EFS you need to set the global setting of defaultVolumesToRestic to false.
+Subsequently you will need to enable restic on a per-backup basis.

 	configuration:
 	  provider: aws